Kelvin-Chen5/kelvin-chen5.github.io/ush-microshell-project.md

 # Ush MicroShell Project

-As a project for a class, I needed to create this micro version of a shell to learn more about computer systems, threads, and processes.
+As a project for a class, I created a micro version of a shell that performs certain functions of a shell that include reading parsing command line arguments, using build-in commands, expanding symbols, processing scripts, and using pipelines.
+This project was done in order to learn more about computer systems, threads, and processes.
 This project was mainly coded with C.

 ## What is a shell?